Ebola Fast Facts

 January 18, 2015 - Mali is declared Ebola free after no new cases in 42 days.

-February 22, 2015 - Liberia reopens its land border crossings shut down during the Ebola outbreak, and Liberian President Ellen Johnson Sirleaf also lifts a nationwide curfew imposed in August to help combat the virus.
+February 22, 2015 - Liberia reopens its land border crossings shut down during the Ebola outbreak, and Liberian President Sirleaf also lifts a nationwide curfew imposed in August to help combat the virus.

 November 2015 - Liberia's health ministry says three new, confirmed cases of Ebola have emerged in the country.

-December 29, 2015 - The World Health Organization declares Guinea is free of Ebola after 42 days pass since the last person confirmed to have the virus was tested negative for a second time.
+December 29, 2015 - WHO declares Guinea is free of Ebola after 42 days pass since the last person confirmed to have the virus was tested negative for a second time.

 January 14, 2016 - A statement is released by the UN stating that "For the first time since this devastating outbreak began, all known chains of transmission of Ebola in West Africa have been stopped and no new cases have been reported since the end of November."

-January 15, 2016 - A new case of Ebola - in Sierra Leone - in which the patient died - is confirmed by WHO and the CDC.
+January 15, 2016 - A new case of Ebola in Sierra Leone, in which the patient died, is confirmed by WHO and CDC.

 March 29, 2016 - The WHO director-general lifts the Public Health Emergency of International Concern (PHEIC) related to the 2014-2016 Ebola outbreak in West Africa.

-*Includes outbreaks resulting in more than 100 deaths or special cases.
+*Includes information about Ebola and other outbreaks resulting in more than 100 deaths or special cases.

 1976 - First recognition of the EBOV disease is in Zaire (now Democratic Republic of the Congo).
 The outbreak has 318 reported human cases, leading to 280 deaths.
 An SUDV outbreak also occurs in Sudan (now South Sudan), which incurs 284 cases and 151 deaths.